 FRI PhD programme provides access to top scientific advisors, cutting-edge courses, brand new research facilities, and lets you choose from a range of research topics for your PhD thesis.
-The call for school year 2018/2019 is out, and the deadline for applications is August 31st 2018.
-More info here!
-If you are considering applying for the PhD studies at FRI and if you are interested in mobile computing, please contact me via email and include your CV in the attachment.
+If you are considering applying for the PhD studies at FRI and if you are interested in mobile computing, mobile sensing, human-computer interaction, and similar fields, please contact me via email and include your CV in the attachment.
 More info about the PhD programme can be found in the brochure and PhD studies webpage.

 PhD studies require a very high level of self-discipline, motivation and persistence.
 Unlike with your undergraduate, and to an extent MS studies, no one will pull you into finishing your PhD studies.
 The work you do is your own accomplishment, and you should take it personally, put a lot of effort and pride into it.
 Therefore, it is of key importance that you are ready to drive your own research, to demonstrate creativity, but also the ability to manage your resources (time in particular!).

 My research is grounded in theory, yet is highly systems oriented.
 Programming is a crucial skill you need for building mobile systems, but also analysing mobile datasets.
 You should be proficient in at least one scripting language (e.g. Python) and one object-oriented language (e.g. Java).
 To understand where the state of the art is in your research field, you need to be able to critically read scientific papers.
 Expect to read and learn a lot, especially during the first year of your PhD studies.
 Finally, you will need to show the world your fantastic findings and inventions that will revolutionse the world!
 You will do that predominantly through scientific publications, so analytical writing in English is another skill you need in order to successfully complete your PhD studies.